DimaMzk/WCDL/README.md

 # Project summary:

 Web Comic Downloader is a simple python project to web comics from the internet.
-Currently is supports [TwoKinds](http://twokinds.keenspot.com/), and [Harpy Gee](https://www.harpygee.com/).
+Currently, it supports [TwoKinds](http://twokinds.keenspot.com/), and [Harpy Gee](https://www.harpygee.com/).

 The WCDL Project was planned to be completed in less than one day, and only had a few basic requirements: